kumamon111/movie-subtitles/content/post/Love,Rosie.md

 One chance,
-but any mess-ups and you're out.
+but any messups and you're out.

 And you be nice!